Blaster Master (video game): Reception

 Blaster Master received praise from reviewers for its gameplay.
-Electronic Game Player (later known as Electronic Gaming Monthly) review, Steve Ryno lauded the concept of combining two "radically different" video game genres into one continuous game.
+Steve Ryno, writing for Electronic Game Player (later known as Electronic Gaming Monthly), Steve Ryno lauded the concept of combining two "radically different" game genres into one continuous game.
 He added that the top-down portion contributes further to the depth of gameplay and said that "everything works well without the game becoming crowded or unbalanced".
 The game was featured as one of the "Truly Awesome" games in Game Players' 1988 buyer's guide.
-In a 1992 review in UK magazine Mean Machines, Julian Rignall, praised the overall gameplay and the tank's control and movements, while co-reviewer Matt Regan enjoyed the game's fast-paced gameplay and abundance of rooms and bonus areas to explore.
-Jeremy Parish from 1UP.com praised the gameplay, saying that the player can explore the map "Metroidvania style" in a large, responsive tank while occasionally having to leave the tank to explore on foot – something that he compares to the Warthog sequences in the original Halo video game.
-Nintendo Life's Corbie Dillard praised the game's responsive controls and for its non-linearity.
-GamesRadar ranked it the 21st best NES game ever made and felt that it was ahead of its time.
+In a 1992 review in UK magazine Mean Machines, Julian Rignall praised the overall gameplay and the tank's control and movements, while co-reviewer Matt Regan enjoyed the game's fast-paced gameplay and abundance of rooms and bonus areas to explore.
+Jeremy Parish from 1UP.com praised the gameplay, saying that the player can explore the map "Metroidvania style" in a large, responsive tank while occasionally having to leave the tank to explore on foot, which he compared to the Warthog sequences in Halo: Combat Evolved.
+Nintendo Life's Corbie Dillard praised the game's responsive controls and non-linearity.
+In 2012, GamesRadar ranked it the 21st best NES game ever made and felt that it was ahead of its time.

 The game received positive reviews for its graphics and sound.
 Ryno praised the attention to detail in the graphics, adding that they transition well between levels as new and diverse environments are introduced.
-He also praised the fluid animation and movement of creatures in the top-down perspective and its music; he found music "pleasing" and noted that different tracks were scored for each separate level.
+He also praised the fluid animation and movement of creatures in the top-down perspective and its music, which he found "pleasing" and noted that different tracks were scored for each separate level.
 Dillard praised the game's impressive graphics, saying that the graphics are varied, distinctive, and well-drawn; he adds that Sunsoft "did their homework" in this regard.
 He called the music in the game as one of the best chiptunes in the 8-bit era, noting the up-tempo tracks and high-quality sound effects.
 IGN's Mark Syan Sallee described the music "as memorable as anything from Nintendo", while Regan said that the game's sound effects and music bolster the gameplay and graphical atmosphere.